1. Filing an appeal

 notice of appeal to the

 RAD no later than 15 days* after the day on which you received the written reasons for the RPD decision.
-You must provide three copies of your notice of appeal to the
+You must provide three copies (or one copy if submitted electronically) of your notice of appeal to the

 RAD Registry in the